 Employees are not, in general, liable for losses or injuries.
 Nonetheless, the GLL sets out strict rules for employers, including in terms of insurance.
-In case of injury, an employer will respond with regard to all the breaches that cause the accident.
+In the event of injury, an employer will respond with regard to all the breaches that cause the accident.

-3. Restrictive Covenants
+3. RESTRICTIVE COVENANTS